jgarety/get-clean-data-project/codebook.md

 ##Choices Made
 Files from the original experiment that are not needed for the final results were ignored.

+The restriction of sensor variables to mean and standard deviation only include variables with -mean( and -std( in their name to avoid picking up un-intended variables like meanFreq, gravityMean, etc.

 The handling of the input test and training data follows these steps:

 1. Assemble measurement data (X)